 Figure 3: Building a Platform

 Ms. Lindsey concluded her presentation by demonstrating the beginnings of a Challenge Based Learning lesson to the RET class.
 Ms. Lindsey introduced the “Problem” – creating an 11-inch platform for textbooks within 20 minutes using only 1 poster board, 3 sheets of paper, 1 roll of tape, 1 coffee stirrer, & 4 sticks of gum.
 Figure 3 shows the one of the RET groups working on their platform.
 The challenge is to construct a platform that will hold significant weight using materials that are relatively flimsy on their own.
 Later, the RET participants tested their models using textbooks.
-Both groups’s models managed to balance 10 textbooks.
+Both group’s models managed to balance 10 textbooks.
 The models were then tested using desks and other objects to see which design held up the best.
 It was all part of the fun of the engineering process!